jarodpeachey/netlify-comments/README.md

 ```

 ## Adding Comment Functionality
-Triangle is set up to automatically filter all comments by page and only display the ones for that page.
+Netlify Comments is set up to automatically filter all comments by page and only display the ones for that page.
 This means that you can have as many comment forms as you'd like on your site.

-Triangle comes with 2 main components: `Form` and `Comments`. `Form` is the comment form, while `Comments` is the component that displays your comments (go figure 🤷‍♂️)
+The package comes with 2 main components: `Form` and `Comments`. `Form` is the comment form, while `Comments` is the component that displays your comments (go figure 🤷‍♂️)

 ### Adding a Form

 To add a comment form to your page, just import it
 ```
-import { Form } from 'triangle-comments';
+import { Form } from 'netlify-comments';
 ```
 and add it wherever you please
 ```